FirstClass: The BBS era

 After renaming the product to the more generic FirstClass, they started demonstrating early versions to Toronto-area Mac BBSes.

 An Apple Canada employee, Mark Windrim, set up a FirstClass BBS in Toronto called MAGIC (the Macintosh Awareness Group in Canada).
 Local Mac users heard of the system and established accounts, quickly turning it into the largest Mac-oriented BBS system in the area.
 Having started with a single phone line and a tiny user base, MAGIC became a commercial entity called "Magic", eventually reached 6,000 users, and had 48 phone lines.

 Due to the multithreaded nature of the FirstClass client software, the user could open multiple messages at the same time, while uploading and downloading in the background.
 Whereas most systems indirectly encouraged users to simply "leech" files and then leave, users waiting for downloads on FirstClass had an entire modem channel free for uploading or writing.

 SoftArc sought to take advantage of the growing interest by offering reduced prices to BBS operators.
 During this time, some FirstClass BBS systems mushroomed to thousands of users, including the Boston Computer Society (BCS), which was the largest computer club of that era; the Virginia-based DigitalNation, which had hoped to become an AOL competitor; the Berkeley Macintosh Users Group's Planet BMUG; the BendNet BBS in Bend, Oregon; and Virtual Valley services operated by Silicon Valley's Metro Newspapers group.
 Another notable system was the Great Lakes Free-Net, billed as "the world's first graphical Free-Net," based in Battle Creek, Michigan.

 The FirstClass software later incorporated a feature that allowed individual FirstClass sites to share conference content and private mail by allowing the servers to link together.
-Originally this was accomplished via dialup connections, but eventually allowed sites to link via the internet using internet connections.
+Originally this was accomplished via dial-up connections, but eventually allowed sites to link via the wider Internet.
 Apple employee Scott Converse formed the first and probably the most extensive network of FirstClass-based sites in the world, known as OneNet.

-By 1994, the internet was becoming a major force, obsoleting most BBS systems on both Mac and Windows over the next year or so.
+By 1994, the Internet was becoming a major force, obsoleting most BBS systems on both Mac and Windows over the next year or so.